C++ String empty

 String is empty

-This example shows how to check the string whether it is empty or not by using empty function.
+This example demonstrates how to verify if a string is empty or not by utilizing the empty function.

 Example 2